Coderdivine/c-projects/Selfbalancing_robot_v1/readme.md

 ## How it works

-#### This self balancing robot start at a give intial speed to begin movement.
+#### This self balancing robot start at a given intial speed to begin movement.
 If the reading from the MPU_60 is less than or greater than the initalangle(Threshold) the initalspeed would be adjusted to maintain balance

 ## Electronics needed